Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Construction and classification of crystalline topological superconductor

-We investigate the systems with spinless and spin-1/2 fermions separately.
-For systems with spinless fermions, first we investigate the 0D block-state decoration.
-For an arbitrary 0D block, the total symmetry group is an on-site $\mathbb{Z}_2$ symmetry (by 2-fold rotation acting internally) together with the fermion parity: $\mathbb{Z}_2^f\times\mathbb{Z}_2$, and the classification data can be characterized by different 1D irreducible representations of the symmetry group:
+First we investigate the 0D block-state decoration.
+For an arbitrary 0D block, the total symmetry group is an on-site $\mathbb{Z}_2$ symmetry together with the fermion parity: $\mathbb{Z}_2^f\times\mathbb{Z}_2$, and the classification data can be characterized by different 1D irreducible representations of the symmetry group:

 these two $\mathbb{Z}_2$'s represent the fermion parity and eigenvalues of 2-fold rotational symmetry on each 0D block, respectively.
-So at each 0D block, the block-state can be labeled by $(\pm,\pm)$, here these two $\pm$'s represent the fermion parity and rotation eigenvalue, respectively.
+So at each 0D block, the block-state can be labeled by $(\pm,\pm)$.
 According to this notation, the obstruction-free 0D block-states form the following group:

 and the group elements can be labeled by (two brackets represent the block-states at $\mu_1$ and $\mu_2$):